arxenix/better-shulkers/README.md

 - Make Restock work with consumable items (e.g. foods, minecarts, boats)
 - the default shulker tooltip only shows items in the first 3 rows, so fix that
 - possibly incorporate nice tooltips similar to ShulkerBoxTooltip, or find a way to make it compatible
-- add Backpack enchant
+- add Backpack functionality (will not be an enchant)
-- add Ender Power enchant
+- "ender shulkers" as described in xisuma's video are currently _not planned_
 - customize shulker box GUI to show enchants